-Office (Desk) Determination.
-Date: 3/3/2015
+Office (Desk) Determination Date: 10 August 2015

-Field Determination.
-Date(s): 10/30/14
+Field Determination Date(s): 10 July 2015

-SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+SECTION II - SUMMARY OF FINDINGS:

+A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+There are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required]

-Waters subject to the ebb and flow of the tide.
+Waters subject to the ebb and flow of the tide

-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Waters are presently used, have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain:

-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+B. CWA SECTION 404 DETERMINATION OF JURISDICTION

-There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+There ARE AND ARE NOT "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required]

-1. Waters of the U.S.

-- a.
-Indicate presence of waters of U.S. in review area (check all that apply): - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. - c.
+- 1. Waters of the U.S. - a.
+Indicate presence of waters of U.S. in review area (check all that apply): - TNWs, including territorial seas - Wetlands adjacent to TNWs Relatively permanent waters - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: ~15,000 linear feet Wetlands: ~389 acres - c.
 Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):